igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 If you try to queue more data than the transmit buffer can hold, the write functions will block until there is room in the buffer (as a result of data being transmitted).
-The receive buffer, however, will overwrite if it gets full.
+When receiving data, however, the receive buffer will overwrite itself when it gets full (in a circular, first-in is first-overwritten fashion).
 You must clear the receive buffer by reading it regularly when receiving significant amounts of data.
 The sizes of the transmit and receive buffers can be set at compile time via macro constants.

-Two interfaces are provided.
-The first is provided in namespace USART0 and is a functional interface that makes use of the buffering and asynchronous transmit and receive capabilities of the microcontrollers.
-However, USART0 is limited to transmitting and receiving byte and character streams.
+Two interfaces to %USART0 hardware are provided.
+The first is provided in namespace USART0 and provides a functional interface that makes use of the buffering and asynchronous transmit and receive capabilities of the microcontroller hardware.
+However, USART0 functionality is limited to transmitting and receiving byte and character streams.
 Think of USART0 as a buffered version of the receiveUSART0() and transmitUSART0() functions provided by the [Minimal USART modules] (@ref MinUsart).

 The second interface is Serial0.
 Serial0 is the most advanced and capable interface to the %USART0 hardware.
 Serial0 provides a object-oriented interface